Agoric/documentation/main/guides/js-programming/ses/ses-guide.md

 `debugger` is a first-class JavaScript statement, and behaves as expected.

-## What does SES add to standard Javascript
+## What SES adds to standard Javascript

 The following anticipate additional proposed standard-track features.
 If they become standards, future JavaScript environments will include them as global objects.
 So the current Agoric SES shim